How do I resolve the "Log group does not exist" error for Lambda function logs in the CloudWatch console?

 • The log group resource in the IAM policy includes the name of your function.

-Note: For information on permissions-related logging issues with Lambda@Edge, see Service-linked roles for Lambda@Edge.
+Note: For information about permissions-related logging issues with Lambda@Edge, see Service-linked roles for Lambda@Edge.

 Resolution

-In the IAM console, review and edit the IAM policy for the Lambda function's execution role.
-Verify that the following is correct:
+Edit the IAM policy for the Lambda function's execution role to include the following:

-Note: If you don't need custom permissions for your function, then you can attach the managed policy AWSLambdaBasicExecutionRole.
-This managed policy allows Lambda to write logs to CloudWatch.
+Note: If you don't need custom permissions for your function, then you can attach the managed policy AWSLambdaBasicExecutionRole to allow Lambda to write logs to CloudWatch.

-• The AWS Region specified in the Amazon Resource Name (ARN) is the same as your Lambda function's Region.
+• The AWS Region that's specified in the ARN is the same as your Lambda function's Region.

 The following is an example policy that includes the required permissions for a Lambda role to access CloudWatch logs: